nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 ![A representation of the output generated when Nebari init guided-init command is executed.](/img/how-tos/nebari-gcp.png)

 :::tip
-If you prefer not using the `guided-init` command then you can simply run `init` command.
+If you prefer not using the `guided-init` command then you can directly run the `init` command.

 Executing the command below will generate a `nebari-config.yaml` file with an infrastructure based on **GCP**, with project name `projectname`, endpoint domain `domain`, and with the authentication mode set to **password**.